-Also, the financial institutions are required to monitor any suspicious activities, trace the transactions, and make comprehensively clear Suspicious Activity Reports (SARs) filings.
+Also, financial institutions must monitor suspicious activities, trace the transactions, and comprehensively clarify Suspicious Activity Reports (SARs) filings.

 6. Proliferation Financing

 For this reason, FinCEN requires the covered institutions to review the sanction programs, especially those involved with trade and economy.
-Moreover, reviewing these programs is essential in the identification and reporting of suspicious criminal activities.
+Moreover, reviewing these programs is essential in identifying and reporting suspicious criminal activities.